LAST UPDATED ON July 5, 2023

 If what you’re really after is a marketing tool, CRM, or something similar and you just need very light customer support capabilities, then Help Scout may not be what you’re searching for.
 However, a tool like HubSpot could be exactly what you need.

-Hubspot CRM gives you access to a wealth of sales tools to close more deals and manage your customer pipeline effectively.
-You can also create email sequences to engage prospects further.
-If customers have questions, there’s live chat capability to get them the answers they need quickly.
+HubSpot Service Hub offers a series of customer support features, including customer portals, knowledge base, live chat, omni-channel messaging, and inbound calling.
+But the real benefit here is that Service Hub is part of the much larger HubSpot CRM.
+This means you integrate service and support seamlessly with a wealth of sales tools to close more deals and manage your customer pipeline effectively.
+For intance, you can create email sequences to engage prospects further or use social media tools to react and respond to customer conversations.
+If customers have questions, there’s live chat support to get them the answers they need quickly.

 Pros:

-- Multi-channel coverage including email, phone, and chat
+• Multi-channel support including email, phone, and chat

 Cons: